pdee/pdee/doc/variables-python-mode.rst

 py-pep8-command-args
 --------------------
-List of string arguments to be passed to pylint.
+String arguments to be passed to pylint.

 Default is ""